igorgomeslima/CarsApi/README.md

-# What's New in ASP.NET Core?
-2.2
+# Sample project with "What's New in ASP.NET Core 2.2"

 ASP.NET Core 2.2 features: